Welcome to the #NXWorld

 - Interval (suggests new backup after some time has passed since the last backup)

-- Usage-based (suggests new backup after you have been active on your computer for some hours since the previous backup).
+- Usage-based (means new backup after you have been active on your computer for some hours since the previous backup).

 In general Kup tries to not disturb you needlessly.